 - Conditions of jobs – An unlawful hiring requirement is one that is not required for a job or workplace and is primarily intended to keep women from applying or being employed.
 An example would be an organization requiring candidates to be able to lift heavy objects, even though such work is not required for the position.

 - Refusing to hire a mother with a baby or small child or refusing to hire an employee because they are uncomfortable working with a certain gender.

 - Promotion – Gender inequality in the workplace is also easier to spot on the basis of promotions.
 A common occurrence is a female employee being passed over for promotion in favor of a male counterpart with equal or less experience or training.

 As a victim of gender discrimination, you have to consult a gender discrimination lawyer in Oregon for proper guidance and a plan of action.
-Attorneys from Meyer Stephenson are experienced in a large number of gender discrimination claims.
+Attorneys from Meyer Employment Law are experienced in a large number of gender discrimination claims.
 In Oregon, it is illegal to discriminate against employees during hiring, promotion, raise, or termination solely on the basis of their gender or sex.
 It is important that you consult an attorney with expertise in this area to help you.